HomeCaring Periods Scheme

 The HomeCaring Periods Scheme can only be used when your State Pension (Contributory) is calculated under the Total Contributions Approach.

-The Total Contributions Approach provides for a new Aggregated Contributions Method to calculate the total number of contributions you have paid.
-This new method is used to calculate pension rates instead of assessing the yearly average number of contributions.
+The Total Contributions Approach provides an Aggregated Contributions Method to calculate the total number of contributions you have paid.
+This method is used to calculate pension rates instead of assessing the yearly average number of contributions.

 Using the Aggregated Contributions Method, if you have 2,080 or more social insurance contributions (or 40 years of full-time employment) you will qualify for a maximum personal rate of State Pension (Contributory).